25077667/NSYSU_Operating_System/hw2/part1.md

     Therefore the $f(Q) = {T \over T} = 100\%$ too

 * \(c\) $S \lt Q \lt T$
-    It will context switch, Hence the cost time is determined on the times of context switching.
+    It will context switch.
+Hence the executing time is determined on the times of context switching.
     The times of context switching is $m = \lfloor {T \over Q} \rfloor$ Therefore the $f(Q) = {T \over {T + S * m}}$